cloudquery/cq-source-simple-analytics/README.md

 # CloudQuery Simple Analytics Source Plugin

-This plugin is a Simple Analytics source plugin that can be used to sync data from Simple Analytics to any database, data warehouse, data lake supported by [CloudQuery](https://www.cloudquery.io/), such as PostgreSQL, BigQuery, Athena, and many more.
+A Simple Analytics source plugin for CloudQuery that can be used to sync data from Simple Analytics to any database, data warehouse or data lake supported by [CloudQuery](https://www.cloudquery.io/), such as PostgreSQL, BigQuery, Athena, and many more.

 ## Links